ED courses are normally not available to non-education students. Exceptions are ED 4791, ED 3021, ED 3031, ED 3043, ED 3063.

 |ED5170||Assessment in Education||6 ch|

-Pre-requisite: only students admitted to the BEd (4 year) program in Trinidad and Tobago may register.
+Prerequisites: Only students admitted to the BEd (4 year) program in Montreal may register.

 |ED5930||Teaching and Learning Citizenship & Social Studies||12 ch|

-The course will require students to become closely acquainted with generally accepted best practice in citizenship and social studies education based on an analysis of programs in England, Australia, the United States and Canada in light of current programming priorities in Trinidad and Tobago.
-The course structure will address several major themes including a detailed consideration of teaching approaches that assist students in learning: detailed information, concepts, skills and values. .
-(Only offered in Trinidad and Tobago)
+The course will require students to become closely acquainted with generally accepted best practice in citizenship and social studies education based on an analysis of programs in England, Australia, the United States and Canada.

 |ED5940||Teaching Elementary Mathematics||12 ch|